-7 Ways Your Body Warns You of Thyroid Problems
+7 Ways Your Body Warns You of Thyroid Gland Problems

-Although the symptoms can often resemble those of other conditions, it's important to remember that your body sends you signals to tell you that something is wrong with your thyroid.
+Although the symptoms can often resemble those of other conditions, it's important to remember that your body sends you signals to tell you that something is wrong with your thyroid gland.

 It’s hard to believe that such a small organ can have such a big influence on the body.
 When it produces too many or not enough hormones, your body will send out a number of warning signs to let you know that something is wrong.

 As we mentioned before, this gland is located in the neck near the throat.
-That’s why when there’s something wrong, you can feel it:
+That’s why when there’s something wrong, you can feel:

 2. Difficulty concentrating